paytmmoney/pyPMClient/README.md

 ```

 ### Security Master
-* Data will be provided in CSV format.
 * User can filter by file_name.
 * To get the supported fileName [API Doc for fileNames](https://developer.paytmmoney.com/docs/api/security-master/)
 ```python